-We have had many friends and neighbors apply and become accepted at Rye Country Day School, Brunswick School, Sacred Heart, Windward, and many others.
-The process is extensive but they’ve been very happy.
+We have had many friends and neighbors apply and become accepted at Rye Country Day School, Brunswick School, Sacred Heart, Windward, and other private schools.
+The private school admission process is extensive but they’ve been very happy.

-Do you or your spouse commute to the city?
+Do you or your spouse commute to New York City?

-Yes, both of us have for the last few years.
-Until just recently, I used the Metro-North train twice daily and have experienced very few delays or interruptions.
+Yes, both of us have been commuting from Port Chester to NYC for the last few years.
+Until recently, I used the Metro-North train twice daily and have experienced very few delays or interruptions.
 The metro-north commute is about 45 minutes during peak hours into Grand Central.
 The Port Chester station was just renovated and is now much more efficient and effective (with ADA accessibility).
-My husband drives in every day to upper Manhattan (218th and Broadway) and it can take him as little as 25 mins but can also be tough in traffic.
+My husband drives in from Port Chester every day to upper Manhattan (218th and Broadway) and it can take him as little as 25 mins but can also be tough in traffic.
 He’s the Head Men’s Soccer Coach at Columbia University.

 Where do you park when you take the train from Port Chester Metro-North station?

-I parked on the street because there is a wait list to get a permit for the limited spots in the main parking lot.
+When I take the train from Port Chester’s Metro North station, I usually park on the street because there is a wait list to get a permit for the limited spots in the main parking lot.
 I paid approximately $12-$15 per day to park.